 Quantitative researchers often start with a hypothesis and then collect data which can be used to determine whether empirical evidence to support that hypothesis exists.

 Quantitative research methods include:

-Exploratory.
-This research is general and open-ended, and typically involves lengthy interviews with an individual or small group.
+- Exploratory.
+This research is general and open-ended, and typically involves lengthy interviews with an individual or small focus group.

-Specific.
-This research is more precise, and is used to solve a problem identified in exploratory research.
-It involves more structured, formal interviews to dive down deeper into a certain topic or issue.
+- Specific.
+This research is often used to solve a problem identified in exploratory research.
+It involves more structured, formal interviews.

 Step 1: Identify your research topic